Prasanna-icefire/Vehicle_Pedestrians_detector_droneClips/README.md

 See the results and enjoy.

 You might want to first make the darknet folder.
 Make the necessary changes in the make file,and execute make

+For the dataset I used VisDrone's Data to train the model.